When you pay attention, even the constants in life are changing. —Brooke Semple

 The notion of implied meaning is the root of misunderstanding. —Eric Parslow

-Every time I make this soup, I always feel that it came to be from a misunderstanding, and that it should really be made with sunchokes, the root vegetable (otherwise known as Jerusalem artichokes, which aren’t artichokes or from Jerusalem for that matter), instead of with globe artichokes.
+Every time I make this soup, I always feel that it came to be from a misunderstanding, that it should really be made with sunchokes, the root vegetable (otherwise known as Jerusalem artichokes, which aren’t artichokes or from Jerusalem, for that matter), instead of with globe artichokes.

 Deep roots are not reached by frost. —J.R.R.
 Tolkien

 Some days in late August at home are like this, the air thin and eager like this, with something in it sad and nostalgic and familiar. —William Faulkner

 Our lives intersected when we were at polar opposite phases.
 I was looking forward to growing a family.
 She was well into old age; too frail to care for herself, let alone the large house she solely occupied.

 Continue reading “healing harvest: butternut squash & carrot soup with ginger and turmeric”

 Spring appears in whispers and hushed tones, as the bellowing winter bows away. -Author Unknown